She: A History of Adventure: Concept and creation

 According to Haggard's daughter Lilias, the phrase "She-who-must-be-obeyed" originated from his childhood and "the particularly hideous aspect" of one rag-doll: "This doll was something of a fetish, and Rider, as a small child, was terrified of her, a fact soon discovered by an unscrupulous nurse who made full use of it to frighten him into obedience.
 Why or how it came to be called She-Who-Must-Be-Obeyed he could not remember."
 Haggard wrote that "the title She" was taken "from a certain rag doll, so named, which a nurse at Bradenham used to bring out of some dark recess in order to terrify those of my brothers and sisters who were in her charge."

 In his autobiography, Haggard writes of how he composed She in six weeks in February and March 1886, having just completed Jess, which was published in 1887.
 Haggard claimed that this was an intensely creative period: the text "was never rewritten, and the manuscript carries but few corrections".
 Haggard went on to declare: "The fact is that it was written at white heat, almost without rest, and that is the best way to compose."
 He admitted to having had no clear story in mind when he began writing:

 Various scholars have detected a number of analogues to She in earlier literature.
 According to Brantlinger, Haggard certainly read the stories of Edward Bulwer-Lytton, in particular A Strange Story (1862), which includes a mysterious veiled woman called "Ayesha", and The Coming Race (1871), which is about the discovery of a subterranean civilisation.
 Similarly, the name of the underground civilisation in She, known as Kôr, is derived from Norse mythological romance, where the deathbed of the goddess Hel is called Kör, which means "disease" in Old Norse.
 In She, a plague destroyed the original inhabitants of Kôr.

 According to Haggard, he wrote the final scene of Ayesha's demise while waiting for his literary agent, A. P. Watt, to return to his office.
 Once he had completed it he entered Watt's office and threw the manuscript "on the table, with the remark: 'There is what I shall be remembered by'".

-A reference to She appears in Lieutenant George Witton's book Scapegoats of the Empire; The True Story of the Bushveldt Carbineers (1907):
+Various traditions of female monarchy on the African continent were also precursors.
+A reference to one such influence on She appears in Lieutenant George Witton's 1907 book Scapegoats of the Empire; The True Story of the Bushveldt Carbineers: